All computer users must have a valid North Country Library System card and be a patron in good standing*.

 BY SIGNING INTO THE COMPUTER THE PATRON AGREES TO THE FOLLOWING TERMS:

-There is no time limit at the computer.
+There is no time limit on the computer.
 However, if there are several people waiting to use the computer, the user’s computer time may be shortened at the discretion of the Library Director and/or staff.
-A user who is gaming/surfing the web may be asked to give up his or her workstation for someone who has homework or is pursuing other work-related activities.
+A user who is gaming/surfing the web may be asked to give up their workstation for someone who has homework or is pursuing other work-related activities.

 Students (K-12, college and continuing education) are allowed to make free prints/photocopies for schoolwork purposes with a limit of 5 copies per day.

 Users must be off the computer 15 minutes before closing.

 Reservations of a computer may only be made for work or school purposes.